linagora/tmail-flutter/docs/user-guide/profile.md

 ## Logout

-- When you click on Sign-out button on Left menu of Manage account page, you will be logged out immedialtely and redirected to Log-in screen:
+- When you click on Sign-out button on Left menu of Manage account page, you will be logged out immediately and redirected to Log-in screen:

 ![Group 20 (1)](https://github.com/user-attachments/assets/937aee13-0a9c-424b-a125-115e560c5735)